alex-lapkouski/fetch/README.md

 # fetch
 QA Automation Engineer Exercise

-For this excersise I've used Playwright framework.
+For this excercise I've used Playwright framework.

 Instructions: